EricThiel/katacoda-scenarios/intro-mdp/step3.md

-## Walking through automating your network with NETCONF
+## Step 3: Walking through automating your network with NETCONF

 1. Open the file `katacoda-mdp/intro-mdp/netconf/get_interface_list.py` in a text editor.
 Let's walk through the key parts to observe.